punz321/Movie-Recommender/README.md

 - Need to make it look better

 ## Day 8
-- Trying to improvise the expander so it looks seamless
+- Trying to improvise the expander so the overview text looks seamless

 ### New Features List - (To be added)
 - ✅Add movie overview/description from TMDB along with the poster